 Here you will find information related to the conduct of the Annual Southeast Regional Cyber Defense Competition, hosted and coordinated by the KSU Center for Information Security Education staff.

-REGISTRATION IS OPEN FOR THE 2014 SECCDC AND VIRTUAL PRELIM QUALIFICATION COMPETITIONS
+REGISTRATION OPENS FOR THE 2015 SECCDC AND VIRTUAL PRELIM QUALIFICATION COMPETITIONS ON JANUARY 1, 2015

-After a full day of competition, the top 8 performing teams were selected to compete in the on-site regional competition, hosted at KSU from 8am-6pm, April 7-8, 2015.
+The top 8 performing teams will be selected to compete in the on-site regional competition, to be hosted at KSU from 8am-6pm, April 7-8, 2015.
 The event will only be two days long this year.

-The winner of the on-site regional competition - The University of Central Florida - will represent the Southeast region at the National CCDC in San Antonio in April.
+The winner of the on-site regional competition will represent the Southeast region at the National CCDC in San Antonio in late April.

 SECCDC Registration Cancellation Policy